snipsco/snips-actions-templates/templates/homeassistant/README.md

 ## Setup

-Once generated, those python scripts are meant to be copied in the `python_scripts` folder in Hass' configuration.
-Snips component needs to be added to Hass. https://www.home-assistant.io/components/snips/ Hass `configuration.yaml` needs to be updated to have the intents point to the right python scripts.
+Actions expected to happen when installing the final folder (on device)
+- move python code in the Hass `python_scripts` folder.
+Scripts name MUST be lowercased.
+- add `mqtt:` broker & port that Snips uses
+- add `python_script:` component
+- add `snips:` component to Hass configuration, see https://www.home-assistant.io/components/snips/
+- edit Hass' `configuration.yaml` to point to the scripts that were added.

-For instance, if you use Snips' Lights bundle, this is what your `configuration.yaml` would look like:
+For instance, if you use Snips' Smart lights bundle, this is what your `configuration.yaml` would look like:

 ```
+mqtt:
+  broker: 127.0.0.1
+  port: 1883

+python_script:

 snips:

-  intents:
+intent_script:
   lightsTurnOnSet:
     action:
-        - service: python_script.action-lightsturnonset-lights
+      - service: python_script.action_lightsTurnOnSet_Smart_lights
         data_template:
           house_room: "{{ house_room }}"
           number: "{{number}}"
           unit: "{{unit}}"

   lightsTurnOff:
     action:
-        - service: python_script.action-lightsturnoff-lights
+      - service: python_script.action_lightsTurnOff_Smart_lights
         data_template:
           house_room: "{{house_room}}"
 ```

 The `data_template` section is exposing Snips' intents `slot_value` to the python script.
 Therefore you'll be able to get slot values in the python script: